Parsippany NJ Receiving Stolen Property Lawyers

-It is against the law to be in possession of stolen property in New Jersey.
-A person cannot knowingly take possession of stolen property in New Jersey.
-Without proper legal representation, you or your loved one could be facing severe consequences, including prison time, fines, and a permanent criminal record.
-Since a conviction for second degree receiving stolen property could result in a sentence of 10 years in NJ State Prison, it is imperative that you speak with an experienced theft crime defense attorney.
+It is against the law to be in possession of stolen property in New Jersey, nor can a person knowingly take possession of stolen property.
+If you have been charged with receiving stolen property, you could be facing severe consequences, including prison time, fines, and a permanent criminal record, without proper legal representation.
+Depending on the estimated monetary value of the property involved in the alleged offense, the penalties for receiving stolen property become increasingly severe.
+For example, a conviction for second degree receiving stolen property could result in a sentence of 10 years in NJ State Prison.

 Here at the Tormey Law Firm, we care about our clients.
 We also understand the stress and fear that a person charged with a theft crime experiences.
-If you or a loved one has been charged with a theft crime in New Jersey, contact the Tormey Law Firm anytime at 866-949-6948 for a free consultation.
+If you or a loved one has been charged with receiving stolen property or another theft crime in Morris County or elsewhere in New Jersey, contact the Tormey Law Firm in Morristown anytime at 866-949-6948 for a free consultation.

 a.
 Receiving.
 A person is guilty of theft if he knowingly receives or brings into this State movable property of another knowing that it has been stolen, or believing that it is probably stolen.
 It is an affirmative defense that the property was received with purpose to restore it to the owner.
 “Receiving” means acquiring possession, control or title, or lending on the security of property.